breizeway/portfolio/README.md

 ## Technologies Used

-- [Gatsby](https://www.gatsbyjs.com/) as a great option for frontend, static, performant sites and decided to give it a try.
+- [Gatsby](https://www.gatsbyjs.com/) as an option for a lightweight and performant react sites
-- a touch of [GraphQL](https://graphql.org/) to query the file system and insert `.mdx` files to insert Markdown
+- a touch of [GraphQL](https://graphql.org/) to query the file
 - hosted with Gatsby Cloud.

 ## Getting Started